-The level of these penalties may be lowered by the judge.
+The level of these maximum penalties may be lowered by a judge.

 The General Directorate of Public Finance has a tax policy that is dependent on strategic sectors and also looks for specific frauds (eg, intra-community VAT, new business and R&D tax credit).

 There is no specific time limit within which the tax audit must be initiated, even though in practice, tax authorities are limited by the statute of limitations.

 For small and medium-sized businesses, the tax inspector is not authorised to stay for more than three months on the premises of audited companies (Article L. 52 of the FBTP).

 For individuals, the audit may not exceed one year as of the notice of audit, extended to two years if an undeclared activity is discovered (Article L. 12 of the FBTP).

 In all other cases, the FTA do not have any time limit within which the tax audit must be completed.

 The FTA can only exercise their authority to audit and reassess within three calendar years following the year during which the taxable event occurred (Article L. 169 of the FBTP).

 There are several exceptions to this general rule (eg, the statute of limitations is extended to ten years in the event of a concealed activity or when French-controlled foreign companies rules are involved).

 Moreover, the FTA may audit the origin of tax losses generated during a statute-barred year, which are carried over to a year that is still open to tax audit, and reassess them.